Generic combinatorial rigidity of periodic frameworks: The -matroids

 \subsection{Maximizers of $f$}

 We now begin our study of the function $f$ in more detail, first considering the graphs maximizing the function $f$.
-These will turn out to be $(1,1,k)$-graphs for a $\Z^2$-rank colored of $K_{n}^{6,4}$.
+These will turn out to be $(1,1,k)$-graphs for a $\Z^2$-rank $k$ coloring of $K_{n}^{6,4}$.

 \begin{lemma}\lemlab{fmax-value} Let $\bgamma$ be a coloring of $K_{n}^{6,4}$, and suppose that $(K_{n}^{6,4},{\bm{\gamma}})$ has $\Z^2$-rank $k$.
 The maximum value of $f(G',\bgamma)$, over any colored sub-graph $(G',\bgamma)$ of $(K_{n}^{6,4},{\bm{\gamma}})$ is $n+k-1$. \end{lemma} \begin{proof} Immediate from the definition. \end{proof}